MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/implementing-controls-using-typescript.md

     ```

 1. Save the `LinearInputControl.css` file.
-1. Note that the `ControlManifest.Input.xml` file already includes the `CSS` resource file inside the resources element because that was completed in the [Implementing manifest](#implementing-manifest) section earlier.
+1. Note that the `ControlManifest.Input.xml` file already includes the `css` resource file inside the resources element because that was completed in the [Implementing manifest](#implementing-manifest) section earlier.

     ```XML
    <resources>